scalabridge/curriculum/introduction/variables.md

 res3: Int = 5
 ```

 What does `2 + 3` refer to?
 It could mean anything!
-The number `2` is useful for so many things: the number of eyes your have, the loneliest number since the number `3`.
+The number `2` is useful for so many things: it might be the number of eyes you have, or the loneliest number since the number `3`.

 In the same way that you would write a grocery list of a dozen apples and half-dozen oranges, we want to do the same thing in programming, and here is how we do it: